GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 Specifying the output formats
 ----------------------------------

-In this section, we request an output of the results in VTK format.
+In this section, we request an output of the results in VTK format and an output of the rates for each producing well.
 Note that the name defined here must match the name used in the **Events** XML block to define the output frequency.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/benchmarks/Egg/dead_oil_egg.xml